sdiehl/wiwinwlh/tutorial.md

 Custom Lexer
 ------------

-In our previous example lexing pass was not neccessary because each lexeme mapped to a sequential collection of characters in the stream type.
+In our previous example lexing pass was not necessary because each lexeme mapped to a sequential collection of characters in the stream type.
 If we wanted to extend this parser with a non-trivial set of tokens, then Parsec provides us with a set of functions for defining lexers and integrating these with the parser combinators.
 The simplest example builds on top of the builtin Parsec language definitions which define a set